Configure Service and Session Options

 For supported software information, click here.

-A Versa Operating SystemTM (VOSTM) device is preconfigured with service options that define optimal operational and performance parameters for the device.
-In most cases you should never modify these parameters without explicit guidance from a Versa Networks technical team member.
+Versa Operating SystemTM (VOSTM) devices are preconfigured with service options that define optimal operational and performance parameters for the device.
+In most cases, you should not modify these parameters without explicit guidance from a Versa Networks technical team member.
 However, you can choose to modify the following:

 - Maximum number of sessions allowed on a VOS device.
 This maximum is the total number of sessions for all tenants on the VOS device.